goat-community/goat-docs/docs/toolbox/data_management/spatial_join.md

 Among others, xxx can be used to accomplish the following tasks:

-## 3. How to use the function?
+## 3. How to use the tool?

-How to use the function?
+How to use the tool?
 Show as many samples as necessary to explain a feature

 ### Video Tutorial